North Queensland floods and rainfall—support for agribusiness

 These reports help determine if you will need extra support during recovery.

-Primary producer survey
+Primary producer survey:

-Tell us about damage or losses to your farm.
-You need to include date-stamped photos, which most mobile phone cameras do automatically.
+- Include date-stamped photos, which most mobile phone cameras do automatically.

-Small business survey
+Small business survey:

 Access financial assistance